Kanaderu/syde_750_project_lifespan_inference/README.md

-# syde_750_project_lifespan_inference
+# Learning probability distributions for lifespan inference
-Neurobiological model implementing lifespan inference for the UWaterloo SYDE 750 course
+## Project for the UWaterloo course SYDE 750

+*Note:* To re-run the experiments you need to download a datafile from the Human Mortality Database.
+See `code/data/README` for more details.